Loans for Graduate and Professional Students

 Application Process

-To initiate an application you must file the FAFSA and log into eFinaid to accept the loan.
-In addition you must complete a separate Master Promissory Note (MPN) for the Graduate PLUS as instructed on the application, or at www.dlenote.ed.gov.
+To initiate an application you must file the FAFSA and log into "Check Your Aid" to accept the loan.
+In addition you must complete a separate Master Promissory Note (MPN) for the Graduate PLUS at www.studentloans.gov

-PLEASE NOTE: First-time GradPLUS borrowers are required to complete online entrance counseling at the Federal Student Aid progams website.
+PLEASE NOTE: First-time GradPLUS borrowers are required to complete online entrance counseling at www.studentloans.gov

 Graduate PLUS repayment

 GradPLUS loans are placed in deferment while you are enrolled half-time.
-In addition GradPLUS loans disbursed after 7/1/2008 have a six-month grace period.
-Any GradPLUS disbursed prior to this date does not have a grace period and will begin repayment within 60 days of graduation, dropping below half-time attendance or disenrollment.
+In addition GradPLUS loans disbursed after 7/1/2008 can be deferred while the student is enrolled at least half-time.
+Any GradPLUS disbursed prior to this date may not be deferred but students should contact their loan servicer for information about deferral.

 As with Unsubsidized Stafford Loans and private loans, interest begins to accumulate at the time the first disbursement is made.